Point72/csp/docs/wiki/how-tos/Write-Realtime-Input-Adapters.md

 ```

 Note how line 41 calls **self.push_tick**.
-This is the call to get data from the adapter thread ticking into the csp engine
+This is the call to get data from the adapter thread ticking into the CSP engine.

-Now MyPushAdapter can be called in graph code to create a timeseries that is sourced by MyPushAdapterImpl
+Now `MyPushAdapter` can be called in graph code to create a timeseries that is sourced by `MyPushAdapterImpl`:

 ```python
 @csp.graph